aiotrope/syz-G/client/src/assets/docs.md

 #### Delete a comment

 Only request.user who owns the comment object can delete a certain comment.
-The `comments` reference from both `User` and `Post` object will also deleted once the comment associated is removed.
+The `comments` reference from both `users` and `posts` objects will also deleted once the comment associated is removed.

 `id` as id of the comment